 Electroencephalography (EEG).
 This painless procedure measures waves of electrical activity in the brain.
 Brain waves are transmitted to the EEG machine via small electrodes attached to the scalp with paste or an elastic cap.

 Your child may be asked to breathe rapidly or look at flickering lights, an attempt to provoke a seizure.
 During a seizure, the pattern on the EEG differs from the normal pattern.

 - Brain scans.
-Tests such as magnetic resonance imaging (MRI) can produce detailed images of the brain, which can help rule out other types of problems, such as a stroke or a brain tumor.
-This test is not painful, but your child will need to hold still for long periods of time.
-Talk with your doctor about the possible use of sedation, especially for young children.
+Tests such as magnetic resonance imaging (MRI) can produce detailed images of the brain, which can help rule out other problems, such as a stroke or a brain tumor.
+Because your child will need to hold still for long periods, talk with your doctor about the possible use of sedation.

 - Korff CM.
 Childhood absence epilepsy. http://www.uptodate.com/home.
 Accessed April 3, 2014.

 - Absence seizures.
 The Epilepsy Foundation. http://www.epilepsy.com/learn/types-seizures/absence-seizures.
 Accessed April 3, 2014.

 - Stafstrom CE, et al. Pathophysiology of seizures and epilepsy. http://www.uptodate.com/home.
 Accessed April 3, 2014.

 - Glauser TA, et al. Ethosuximide, valproic acid, and lamotrigine in childhood absence epilepsy.
 New England Journal of Medicine.
 2010;362:790.

 - Jentink J, et al. Valproic acid monotherapy in pregnancy and major congenital malformations.
 New England Journal of Medicine.
 2010;362:2185.